ReeceHarding/greg/docs/checklist.md

 ---

-## Phase 2: Authentication Layer (Depends on: Core Platform)
+## Phase 2: Authentication Enhancement (Depends on: Core Platform) ✅

-### Student Authentication System
+### Current Working System

-#### Frontend Implementation
-- [x] **Login Page Design** (`/login`)
-  - **Layout**: Centered card (400px wide) on gradient background
-  - **Components**:
-    - Logo at top center
-    - "Welcome to AI Summer Camp" heading
-    - "Sign in with Google" button (full width, Google brand colors)
-    - Small text: "By signing in, you agree to our Terms of Service"
-    - Link to contact for support
-  - **Interactions**:
-    - Button shows loading spinner when clicked
-    - Redirects to `/dashboard` on success
-    - Shows error toast for failures

-- [x] **User Profile Component**
-  - **Location**: Top right of authenticated layouts
-  - **Display**: User photo (40px circle), name, dropdown arrow
-  - **Dropdown menu**: Profile, Settings, Sign Out
-  - **Data source**: Pull from Firebase Auth current user

-#### Backend Implementation
-- [x] **Google OAuth Configuration**
-  - Enable Google provider in Firebase Console
-  - Add authorized domains: localhost, production domain
-  - Configure OAuth consent screen with app name and logo
-  - Set required scopes: email, profile

-- [x] **Session Management Flow**
-  1. User clicks "Sign in with Google"
-  2. Firebase Auth handles OAuth flow
-  3. On success, get ID token from Firebase Auth
-  4. Send token to `/api/auth/session`
-  5. Server creates session cookie (14 days expiry)
-  6. Create/update user document in Firestore
-  7. Set default role as "student"
-  8. Update lastActiveAt timestamp

-- [x] **Middleware Protection**
-  - Check session cookie on all `/dashboard/*` routes
-  - Verify cookie with Firebase Admin SDK
-  - Redirect to `/login` if invalid/missing
-  - Pass user data to protected pages
+- **Google OAuth Flow**: Working perfectly - users sign in with Google and are redirected to dashboard
+- **Session Management**: Session cookies are created and managed properly
+- **Database Creation**: User profiles are automatically created on first sign-in
+- **Middleware Protection**: All protected routes redirect to login when not authenticated

+### Only Missing Feature
 - [ ] **Admin Role Assignment**
-  - Create Firebase Function to set custom claims
+  - Create Firebase Cloud Function to set custom claims
   - Only allow specific email addresses (stored in Firestore `adminEmails` collection)
   - Admin emails bypass student role assignment
   - Add "admin" custom claim to user token
+  - Create simple UI in admin panel to add/remove admin emails

-#### Expected Functionality After Phase 2:
+#### Expected Functionality After Phase 2 Enhancement:
-- **What you should see**: Working Google sign-in flow
+- **What you should see**: Same auth flow but admin users see admin sidebar
-- **Test by**:
+- **Test by**: Add your email to adminEmails collection, sign out and back in
-  - Sign in with Google account
-  - Verify redirect to dashboard
-  - Check user info displays correctly
-  - Sign out and verify redirect to home
-- **Session persistence**: Close browser, reopen, still logged in
-- **Security test**: Try accessing `/dashboard` without login (should redirect)
+- **Verify**: Admin users can access /admin routes

 ---